 Stir in the honey/maple syrup.

 Beat in the oil, eggs, and vanilla extract.

-Cool in pan 10 minutes.
+Cool in pan 5 minutes then remove.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.